 Q: I’m coming through Memphis on [insert date here].
 Do you have an opening?

 A: We generally only book one show a month, so if you check the Events calendar and there’s already something listed for that month, then no, we definitely don’t.
 But also, I’m typically booked up 6-12 months in advance and in the process of confirming future dates with multiple musicians that I’m already trying to bring in.
-Right now 2023 is essentially booked and 2024 is too far away to think about.
-If I hear someone I want to book down the line, I put them on a list and reach out directly when I’m ready to make an offer.
+Right now 2023 is fully booked and 2024 is already well underway.
+If I hear someone I want to present down the line, I put them on a list and reach out directly when I’m ready to make an offer.
 You don’t have to check back in (read: being super pushy is a good way to get off the list).

 Q: I represent an awesome artist/band.
 Can you take a listen and let me know what you think?

 A: I usually check out every artist who reaches out, but with such a limited number of slots, it’s really, really, really, really rare that I book someone who isn’t already on my radar.
 I’ll listen, but if I don’t have your date available or don’t feel it’s a fit, I might not have a chance to get back to you.
 (Although I always try to, because I know it sucks to wait.)